phpinternalsbook/PHP-Internals-Book/Book/php7/internal_types/zend_resources.rst

 Resources must register a destructor.
 When users use resources in PHP userland, they usually don't bother cleaning those when they don't make use of them anymore.
-For example, it is not uncommon to see an ``fopen()`` call, and not see the ``fclose()`` call.
+For example, it is not uncommon to see an ``fopen()`` call, and not see the matching ``fclose()`` call.
 Using the C language, this would be at best a bad idea, at most a disaster.
 But using a high level language like PHP, you ease things.

 You, as an internal developer, must be prepared to the fact that the user would create a lot of resources you'll allow him to use, without properly cleaning them and releasing memory/OS resource.
 You hence must register a destructor that